Connie Francis Sings the Songs of Les Reed

-Connie Francis sings The Songs of Les Reed is studio album recorded by U. S. Entertainer Connie Francis.
+Connie Francis sings The Songs of Les Reed is a studio album recorded by American singer Connie Francis.
 It is the last album Francis recorded under her long-term contract with MGM Records which had been signed in 1955.

 Background

 Although not really a commercial success Francis' 1968 album Connie Francis Sings Bacharach & David, a portrait of the songwriting collaboration between Burt Bacharach and Hal David had received enough critical praise to repeat the concept.
 This time, Francis portrayed the work of British composer Les Reed.
 In 1979 Polydor Records released a two-record set of both albums.

 Principal recording took place on September 6, 8 and 9, 1969 at Wessex Studios in London.
 Additional vocals and instrumental overdubs were recorded September 25, 1969 in New York.

-Arrangements were provided by David Whitaker and Les Reed himself.
+Arrangements were provided by David Whitaker and Reed himself.
 Both also appeared as conductors.

+Reception

+Billboard wrote in a review, "This LP shows Miss Francis in some of her finest singing moments, as she moves into the Reed bag of song tricks.